 The children’s day begins with a greeting and handshake from their teacher, followed by a two-hour period called the main lesson.
-Main lesson is devoted to the study of a particular academic discipline (such as math, writing, literature, science, geography, history, and drama) and is taught in blocks lasting for three to four week duration.
+Main lesson is devoted to the study of a particular academic discipline (such as math, writing, literature, science, geography, history, and drama) and is taught in blocks from three to four weeks in duration.
 This rotation of subjects allows for a concentrated in-depth study while recognizing the student's need for variety and time to experience/internalize the subject matter.
 In addition to the comprehensive language arts, math, science, and social studies of the main lesson, each student attends continuing classes in French, vocal and instrumental music, speech and drama, movement education, painting, drawing, modeling, and handwork.
 French, music and movement are taught by Subject Teachers, generally twice per week.

 At the same time, parents and teachers are able to develop a similar relationship that supports the student’s learning process.
 Class teachers hold parent meetings throughout the school year.
 These meetings prove to be an integral part of school life as they build an important bridge between home and school and offer parents an opportunity to become familiar with the activities of the class and its relevance to the children’s stage of development throughout their growth.

 Student Evaluation and Reporting